 - the identification of impairment triggers;

-- the parameters and data applied in the impairment models (e.g. exposures, cash flows, market values of collateral etc.); and
+- the parameters and data applied in the impairment models (e.g. exposures, cash flows, market values of collateral); and

-- the review and approval by management on the outcomes of the individual impairments and the impairment models.
+- the review on and approval by management of the outcomes of the individual impairments and the impairment models.

 We determined that we could rely on these controls for the purpose of our audit.

 We examined the methodology applied by the Group in determining specific impairments.
 Based on a risk assessment, we tested a sample of loans included in the specific loan loss provision to verify the judgemental elements such as:

 - the reason for classification as an impaired loan;

 - the nature and accuracy of the expected future cash flows based on the source from which the cash flows arise;